richinfante/rebbletool/README.md

 ## Setup
 This doesn't really care about where it's installed.
 I've patched the sdk path to be inside the folder alongside this tool, so it's easier to clean up and manage without `cd`'ing all the time.

-You also don't _need_ to add it to your path, although it's much easier to type `rebble` than some other long path to the .bin`
+You also don't _need_ to add it to your path, although it's much easier to type `rebble` than some other long path to the  `bin/rebble` entrypoint

 Prerequisites for Apple Silicon: Install Rosetta 2: `softwareupdate --install-rosetta`